MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-create-a-Read-Only-Administrator-user-role-in-VMM.md

 ms.assetid: 8d31878b-2515-4c56-be56-85619127984c
 ---
 # How to create a Read-Only Administrator user role in VMM

+>Applies To: System Center 2016 Technical Preview - Virtual Machine Manager

 Use this procedure to create a Read-Only Administrator user role in Virtual Machine Manager (VMM).

 **Account requirements** Administrators and delegated administrators can create a Read-Only Administrator role.
-Delegated administrators can create Read-Only Administrator user roles that include a subset of the Delegated Administrator user roleâ€™s scope, library servers, and Run As accounts.
+Delegated administrators can create Read-Only Administrator user roles that include a subset of the Delegated Administrator user role’s scope, library servers, and Run As accounts.

 ### To create a Read-Only Administrator user role